Blog SEO Basics: How To Make an SEO Keyword Plan

 Use these tools to look for search volumes for the words on your list and how competitive they are.
 Make a shortlist of the keywords that are most related to your site or brand, have good volume, and have relatively few competitors.
 This shortlist will help you focus your content and know what keywords to optimize for.

-How keywords many should I have?
+How many keywords should I have?

 It's up to you.
 Some sites aggressively go after three or four keywords.
 Others go after a large number of keywords.
 Others have pages that target different groups of keywords.